 So here are five things we used to think:

-1: Formal credit will and should displace informal credit.
+1: l and should displace informal credit.
 We used to think, that banks and microfinance intuitions are implicitly more “fair” because they have to abide by consumer protection regulations.
 By extending formal options to previously excluded borrowers, we thought we were liberating them from predatory informal lenders who overcharge, lock people in debt cycles, and use unethical collections practices.
 We used to think that if banks cut back lending to low-income groups, evil loan sharks will fill the void.

 But the reality is much more complicated.
 Firstly, informal lenders are not all evil.
 In fact, people told us that informal lenders—both those who charge interest and those who do not—were often more understanding and flexible than formal lenders.
 Some accept broader forms of collateral and proof of credit worthiness, simplify application and disbursement processes, and explain terms in ways that were understandable, even for the semi-literate.
-Many informal lenders even halt the accumulation of interest when a borrower falls behind, which is very rare for a bank.
+Many informal lenders even halt the accumulation ost when a borrower falls behind, which is very rare for a bank.

 Secondly, informal lenders rarely offer products that actually compete with formal lenders.
 We found that most informal loans were significantly smaller.
 Informal lenders often cornered the market for $10 loans, while banks were going after those that were many times larger, rarely under $200.
 Only in Kenya (because of M-Shwari) do we see a bank offering a service that actually competes with informal lenders.

 Finally, formal lenders are not all pillars of ethics and as an alternative, people don’t run to loan sharks.
 We were told stories of predatory lending, opaque terms and conditions, unclear—even intentionally obscured—loan pricing, and condescending and insulting bank staff.
 And our evidence shows that the main substitutes for formal borrowing are saving and delaying or forgoing consumption.